entelecheia/lecture/book/lectures/mlops/gitops.md

   - Travis CI
   - Tekton

-- Infrastructure as Code (IaC) Tools: These tools enable you to manage and provision infrastructure resources using code.
+- **Infrastructure as Code (IaC) Tools**: These tools enable you to manage and provision infrastructure resources using code.
 Some popular IaC tools include:

   - Terraform
   - AWS CloudFormation